trigger/trigger/docs/experimental.rst

         r10.addBoth(dev.close)

-This is a contrived example, if doing something like this in product it is recommended to take the output of the md5 hash and compare it to a pre-compiled value associated with the file sitting on the tftp server.
+This is a contrived example.
+If doing something like this in product it is recommended to take the output of the md5 hash and compare it to a pre-compiled value associated with the file sitting on the tftp server.